 However, this does not need to be the case in your home.
 By sealing off your crawl space vents in Winston-Salem, Clemmons, Lewisville, Thomasville, Lexington, Walkertown, Yadkinville, NC, you can ensure a drier, longer-lasting, and more energy-efficient space.

-Encapsulating the crawlspace in North Carolina, Virginia with airtight crawl space doors and vent covers and lining the walls with a tough, durable crawl space vapor barrier is the answer.
+Encapsulating the crawlspace in North Carolina with airtight crawl space doors and vent covers and lining the walls with a tough, durable crawl space vapor barrier is the answer.

 To help with your crawl space dehumidification, Tar Heel Basement Systems provides the Tar Heel crawl space dehumidifier.